rayct/zet/docs/1026/README.md

 # 2023 Boost - Week 13 - Networking
 ## Theres No Place like 127.0.0.1

+"Do what you love and you’ll never work a day in your life."

 📺 <https://youtu.be/dJPJTKhvkBA>

 * Grok Internet networking.